dannyaudian/Payroll-Indonesia/README.md

 * Efficient and clear logging using Python’s logging module.
 * Modular design featuring specialized utilities for BPJS, PPh21, YTD calculations, and field validations.

+The `update_employee_tax_summary` helper ensures each employee's tax records stay in sync with submitted Salary Slips.
+When a slip is finalized, the `enqueue_tax_summary_update` function schedules this update as a background job so heavy calculations run asynchronously via Frappe’s queue without blocking user actions.

 ## 📢 Status

 Actively developed and deployed across diverse production environments.
 For issue reporting and feature requests, visit our [GitHub Repository](https://github.com/dannyaudian/payroll_indonesia).